 LANco is the newest signing to Sony Music Nashville, as the band takes its place on the label group’s Arista Nashville imprint, home to such stars as Brad Paisley and Carrie Underwood.
 LANco is about more than five guys in the spotlight, as the band – formerly known as Lancaster & Company – is on a mission to make the kind of music that engages listeners in a way that makes them feel like part of the Company: as the band says, “We are LANco, and so are you.”

 Fireworks at Midnight

-As we count down to midnight, a 15-foot-tall red music note will descend 115 feet.
-The midnight "Music Note Drop®" will trigger a fireworks display and major confetti cannons, welcoming 2013.
+As we count down to midnight, a 15-foot-tall red music note will descend the 145-foot-tall tower.
+The midnight "Music Note Drop®" will trigger a fireworks display and major confetti cannons, welcoming 2016.